-Resolution 3 - Approval of the Directors' Remuneration Report
+Resolution 2 - Approval of the Directors' Remuneration Report

 Under UK company law, quoted companies are required to present to their shareholders a directors' remuneration report for the financial year.
-This Resolution invites Shareholders to vote on the Directors' Remuneration Report for the year ended 31 December 2019, as set out on pages 87 to 107 (excluding the Directors' Remuneration Policy set out on pages 89 to 96) of the 2019 Integrated Report.
-The 2019 Integrated Report is available at www.cocacolaep.com/financial-reports-and-results/integrated-reports.
+This Resolution invites Shareholders to vote on the Directors' Remuneration Report for the year ended 31 December 2020, as set out on pages 92 to 107 of the 2020 Integrated Report.
+The 2020 Integrated Report is available at www.cocacolaep.com/financial-reports-and-results/integrated-reports.